 Paul Smith Rumored to Be Moving to DTLA

-The stretch of Broadway between 8th and 9th streets in downtown Los Angeles has been forecast to be one of the city’s important retail streets.
-Apple and Vans are scheduled to build flagship stores on a street that already is the address to Theory and Acne Studios boutiques.
+The stretch of Broadway between 8th and 9th streets in downtown Los Angeles has been forecast to be one of the city’s important retail blocks.
+Apple and Vans are scheduled to build flagship stores on a street that is already home to Theory and Acne Studios boutiques.
 Momentum has been building for a long time, and now the forecast might be undeniable.

-One of the stars of British fashion, Paul Smith will open a Paul Smith store adjacent to the Orpheum Theatre, according to reliable real estate blog DTLA Rising.
+One of the stars of British fashion, Paul Smith will open a store adjacent to the Orpheum Theatre, according to reliable real estate blog DTLA Rising.
 More than 13 years ago, Paul Smith opened a shop in West Hollywood, Calif.

 Brigham Yen of DTLA Rising wrote that Paul Smith is scheduled to open a downtown Los Angeles store at the end of 2019.
 It will be located at 842 S. Broadway.
 The space formerly housed an optometry office.
 News reports said that A.L.C. brand was scheduled to open a boutique in the space.
 But the shop never opened.
 Building owner Steve Needleman declined to confirm whether Mr. Smith was indeed coming to town.